SOLAS-TTRPG/SOLAS/README.md

 **Scaling.** You can increase the **Focus** cost of this spell when you cast it.
 For each point you spend, each creature takes an additional R1 Radiant damage.

-## Easy Tricks
+## Easy spells
 *Requires 3 Mind, Cost: 3 Focus*

-This tricks represent things that a character can do with a small effort.
+This spells represent things that a character can do with a small effort.

 ### Armor of Agathys
 *Range: Self*